Refrigerators, automobiles, and vaporizers

 But through well-designed regulation, this dangerous product evolved into something relatively safe, effective, and consumer-driven.
 (Pun intended?)
 There has been an adversarial duel between business and workers, and between both and regulators, which Dobbins sees as a norm for such a market.
 “But they've both come to a pretty good place.
-This product is much, much better than the 1970s-era Dodge Omni was crawling all over when was a kid.”
+This product is much, much better than the 1970s-era Dodge Omni [Dobbins] was crawling all over when [he] was a kid.”

 Pathways linking new products with modified risk need to be used, and will produce “a tremendous consumer advantage,” argues Dobbins.

 Dobbins also notes that according to the 2014 Surgeon General's report, cigarette company technologies have managed “to increase its addictiveness profile, and as a result the morbidity and mortality from cigarettes.”
 That line wasn't so funny, Dave.
 Try this one: How many morticians does it take to change a light-bulb....
 Or: How many vape-bashing journalists does it take to safely recharge an e-cig battery?